Lyme Bay Holidays, Lyme Regis

 The Co-op Supermarket, Broad Street

-The Good Food Company, Broad Street
+The Good Food Store and Cafe, Broad Street

 Harbour Stores, Beach Shack supplies & smoothies Cobb Square